Skip to main content

 Biography

-Dr Cynthia Hammond was born in 1969 in Hamilton, Ontario, on the traditional lands of the Haudenosaunee and the Anishinabewaki nations, near the Six Nations of the Grand River Reserve.
-Hammond studied painting, sculpture, and art history at McMaster University in Hamilton, and went on to do her MA in Art History at Concordia (1996).
-She then graduated from Concordia's Interdisciplinary Doctoral Program (2002), winning the Governor-General's Gold Medal for her dissertation.
-After teaching at the University of Western Ontario and Carleton University, Dr Hammond held the first SSHRC-funded postdoctoral fellowship at the School of Architecture, McGill University (2004-06).
-She joined Concordia's Department of Art History in 2006, and became Chair from 2013-16.
-From 2017-20 Dr Hammond was Lead Co-Director of Concordia's Centre for Oral History and Digital Storytelling (COHDS).
-She is an active member of research centres and institutes at Concordia and elsewhere.
+Dr Cynthia Hammond was born in 1969 in Hamilton, Ontario, on the traditional lands of the Haudenosaunee and the Anishinabewaki nations.
+She studied painting, sculpture, and art history at McMaster University in Hamilton (BFA 1992), and art history at Concordia (MA 1996).
+Her doctorate from Concordia's Interdisciplinary PhD Program (2002) won the Governor-General's Gold Medal.
+Hammond held the first SSHRC postdoctoral fellowship at the School of Architecture, McGill University (2004-06).
+She joined Concordia's Department of Art History in 2006.

 Distinctions & Awards